Here's Lucy: Production

-During the sixth season of The Lucy Show, Ball sold Desilu Productions to Gulf & Western.
+During the sixth season of The Lucy Show, Ball sold Desilu Productions to Gulf+Western.
 Although it finished as the second-most watched program of the 1967–68 season, Ball opted to end the series.
 Not only did she feel there were enough episodes for syndicated reruns, but she no longer wished to star in a series she no longer owned.
 She decided to develop a new series on the condition that her two children co-star with her and Gordon.
 In April 1968, Ball and CBS announced that a new series starring Ball and the Arnaz children was in development under Lucy Show producer Milt Josefsberg.

+The series was created by Milt Josefsberg and Bob O'Brien.
+Their goal was to have Ball escape the types of shows for which she had previously been so well known.
+The writers interviewed Lucie and Desi Jr. to allow a more realistic approach to how teenagers acted.
+In addition, they were given free rein to choose the names for their respective characters.
+The name of Ball's character, Lucy Hinkley Carter, like Lucy Carmichael on The Lucy Show, again contains "ar" in tribute to her ex-husband Desi Arnaz.

 Doris Singleton, who played Carolyn Appleby on I Love Lucy, has said she was originally going to be a series regular on the show as Harry Carter's secretary, but the idea was dropped when Lucy brought her children on board with the show.
 Here's Lucy was produced by Ball's newly created production company, Lucille Ball Productions.
 Desilu's successor Paramount Television co-produced the first season, but sold its stake in the show to Ball afterwards.

+Mary Jane Croft, who had been a regular featured player on the last three seasons of The Lucy Show, also became a semi-regular on the new series.
+Character actress Vanda Barra, who had played small parts on The Lucy Show, was also added to this sitcom and gradually was upgraded.
+Towards the end of the run of Here's Lucy, Barra became part of the ensemble cast.
+Ball's longtime costar Vivian Vance also made six guest appearances as Vivian Jones through the series' run.

 Unlike most sitcoms of the era, Here's Lucy was filmed before a live audience; standard practice at the time was to film an episode on a closed set and add a laugh track during post-production.
 However, a laugh track was still used to fill any gaps in audience reactions or missed punchlines.
 The live format was requested by Ball herself, as she believed that she performed better in the presence of an audience.

 The title sequence animation was by Jim Danforth.